PipedreamHQ/pipedream/docs/docs/projects/README.md

 ### Can projects be synchronized to a Github repository?

-Yes, [please read here](/projects/git/) for more information on the Github synchronization feature for porjects.
+Yes, [please read here](/projects/git/) for more information on the Github synchronization feature for projects.